sakalu1234/Cyclistic-Case-Study/README.md

 The purpose of marketing campaign is to convert and reaches to potential member riders.
 Based on the insights I gained from the data, here is what I recommend.

-1. Most of the casual riders may be tourists.
+1. Most of the casual riders maybe tourists.
 I recommend developing weekly membership for tourists.
-2. Considering students’ summer holiday, the best period to have advertisement is in between May and August.
+2. Considering students’ summer holiday and the peak usage, the best period to have advertisement is in between May and August.
 3. Casual riders are concentrated in Streeterville, a neighborhood in the Near North Side.
 Therefore, to have ads there can convert and get maximum reach for casual riders.
-4. Create different ad schedule can save money and have the maximum return.
-On weekends, the usage of bike reaches to the peak at 2:00 PM.
-Therefore, to have campaign from 1:00 PM to 3 PM will be ideal and workday is from 4:00 PM – 6:00 PM.
+4. Create different ad schedules can save money and have the maximum return.
+On weekends, the usage of bikes reaches the peak at 2:00 PM.
+Therefore, to have a campaign from 1:00 PM to 3 PM will be ideal and the workday is from 4:00 PM – 6:00 PM.
 5. The usage of bike is heavily related to the weather, California would be a good state if we want to expand the market.